thillRobot/ros_workshop/module4/tutorial4_create_package/tutorial4_create_package.md

 ### Step 2: Compile your package with \href{http://wiki.ros.org/catkin/Tutorials/using_a_workspace#Building_Packages_in_a_catkin_Workspace}{catkin\_make}

 Back out to the top of the workspace directory then compile using the `catkin_make` command.
-This step is not required until later, but it shoudl verify that you completed the previous parts correctly.
+This step is not required until later, but it should verify that you completed the previous parts correctly.

 ```
-cd |\home\wspname| 	OR 	cd ..
+cd ~/catkin_ws 	OR 	cd ..
 ```

 ```